JaylaHouse/SlytherSnake/readme.md

 -
 ### What can I do to improve?
 ##### Steve:
-- What I can do to improve is be more creative with the game power ups and be more knowledgable on how to use Gitkraken.
+- What I can do to improve is be more creative with the game power ups and be more knowledgeable on how to use Gitkraken.
 ##### Shizene:
 -
 ##### Leonardo: